mozilla/monolith-aggregator/ES.rst

 Currently all stats are kept in a single (sharded) index with roughly 45gb of raw data in total.

-The suggested starting setup is to use quarterly indexes.
-Old quarters can then be easily archived / rolled up into lower granularity (1 minute / daily / weekly etc. time precision).
+The suggested starting setup is to use monthly indexes.
+Old months can then be easily archived / rolled up into lower granularity (1 minute / daily / weekly etc. time precision).
 So there would be indexes like::

-    monolith-2013.q1
-    monolith-2012.q4
-    monolith-2012.q3
-    monolith-2012.q2
-    monolith-2012.q1
+    monolith-2013-01
+    monolith-2012-12
+    monolith-2012-11
+    monolith-2012-10

 All writes would happen to the *correct* index based on the timestamp of each entry.

 In addition each index can be split up into multiple shards, to distribute load across different servers.
-At first a shard size of 3 is used, so each shard holds roughly one month of data.
+At first a shard size of 1 is used, so each shard holds roughly one month of data.
+Typical queries are for the last 30 days, so usually involve queries for the current and former month.
+In this setup that's querying two index shards.

 Replication isn't needed to gain protection against data-loss, as ES isn't the primary persistent storage.
 We'd still use a replication factor of 1 (meaning there's two copies of all data) to spread read-load across multiple servers.
+Depending on the load, we could increase the shard count for the current and last month, as these are likely queried a lot more often than the older data.

 **Note** These index/shard settings are aimed to keep the data per index at a manageable size (for example for the JVM / memory requirements) per server.
 And at the same time minimize the number of indexes involved in each query, to avoid the associated overhead.
+In addition it's easy to drop out or replace old data, as its just disabling an index, but there's no need to rewrite/update any data.
+All but the current index can also be highly compacted / optimized, as they'll never change and backup tools likely appreciate a large amount of static data as well.

 elasticsearch.yml
 :::::::::::::::::